Lloyd L. Burke: Vietnam and later

-He was the commanding officer of the 2nd Brigade, 16th Infantry Regiment, 1st Infantry Division, at Bien Hoa on 1965.
+He was the commanding officer of the 2nd Battalion, 16th Infantry Regiment, 1st Infantry Division, at Bien Hoa on 1965.
 On 22 July 1965, while commanding combat operations from a helicopter, Burke was shot down by small arms fire.
 He had to return to the United States and was hospitalized for an extended period of time.
 Once out of the hospital, he was assigned to Germany.
 Overall, he spent 35 years in the US Armed Forces, served as the Army's liaison officer to the United States Congress, and retired with the rank of full colonel in 1978.

-He is buried in Arlington National Cemetery Arlington, Virginia.
-His grave can be located in section 7A, grave 155, map Grid U-23.5.
+He is buried in Arlington National Cemetery in Arlington, Virginia.